DakotaShell/GitInto/Readme.md

 Hello World

-It's a great day to be commiting
+It's a great day to be commiting!